Azure/batch-shipyard/docs/13-batch-shipyard-configuration-pool.md

         * (required) `visibility` is a list of visibility settings to apply to the certificate.
 Valid values are `node_prep`, `remote_user`, and `task`.
+* (optional) `additional_node_prep` defines any additional node preparation commands to execute on node start.
+    * (optional) `commands` are the commands to execute
+        * (optional) `pre` is an array of additional commands to execute on the compute node host as part of node preparation which occur prior to the Batch Shipyard node preparation steps.
+This is particularly useful for preparing platform images with software for custom Linux mounts.
+        * (optional) `post` is an array of additional commands to execute on the compute node host as part of node preparation which occur after the Batch Shipyard node preparation steps.
+    * (optional) `environment_variables` that are set on the Azure Batch start task.
+Note that environment variables are not expanded and are passed as-is.
+    * (optional) `environment_variables_keyvault_secret_id` are any
+      additional environment variables that should be applied to the start task but are stored in KeyVault.
+The secret stored in KeyVault must be a valid YAML/JSON string, e.g., `{ "env_var_name": "env_var_value" }`.
 * (optional) `gpu` property defines additional information for NVIDIA GPU-enabled VMs.
 If not specified, Batch Shipyard will automatically download the driver for the `vm_size` specified.
     * `nvidia_driver` property contains the following required members:
         * `source` is the source url to download the driver.
 This should be the silent-installable driver package.
-* (optional) `additional_node_prep_commands` contains the following members:
-    * (optional) `pre` is an array of additional commands to execute on the compute node host as part of node preparation which occur prior to the Batch Shipyard node preparation steps.
-This is particularly useful for preparing platform images with software for custom Linux mounts.
-    * (optional) `post` is an array of additional commands to execute on the compute node host as part of node preparation which occur after the Batch Shipyard node preparation steps.
 * (optional) `prometheus` properties are to control if collectors for metrics to export to [Prometheus](https://prometheus.io/) monitoring are enabled.
 Note that all exporters do not have their ports mapped (NAT) on the load